Power Girl: Physical appearance and costumes

 Conversely, in JSA: Classified #2 (2005), writer Geoff Johns has Power Girl explain her cleavage-window to Superman, revealing that "the first time I made this costume, I wanted to have a symbol, like you.
-I just…I couldn’t think of anything.
-I thought eventually, I’d figure it out.
+I just…I couldn't think of anything.
+I thought eventually, I'd figure it out.
 And close the hole.
-But I haven’t."
-A similar treatment of the character can be seen in Superman/Batman #4 (written by Jeph Loeb), in which the heroes need to distract the Toyman while Batman and Superman battle Captain Marvel and Hawkman.
+But I haven't."
+A similar treatment of the character can be seen in Superman/Batman, in which the heroes need to distract Toyman while Batman and Superman battle Captain Marvel and Hawkman.
 Batman suggests that Power Girl's endowments would be likely to distract Toyman, a 13-year-old boy.
 Toyman later attempts to make a reference to the size of her chest before being cut off by Superman.
-A variant of this joke is included in the Superman/Batman: Public Enemies movie.

 Power Girl's costume design has varied greatly over the years.
-Her classic costume design from All-Star Comics #58 is that which is in use today: a red cape and belt, blue gloves and boots, and a white bodysuit sporting a circular cleavage-exposing cut-out on her chest (its variable size and shape determined by the artist depicting her).
+Her classic costume design from All Star Comics #58 is that which is in use today: a red cape and belt, blue gloves and boots, and a white bodysuit sporting a circular cleavage-exposing cut-out on her chest (its variable size and shape determined by the artist depicting her).
 According to Gerry Conway, "The true, dumb reason for the circle?
 At the time, it was a convention for hero costumes to have a chest symbol.
 I thought a giant 'P' looked silly.
 The circle was intended as a nod to convention without being conventional.
-Not a sexy thing at all, until Wally Wood’s inks."
-This window was closed for the first time in All-Star Comics #64, pencilled by Wood.
+Not a sexy thing at all, until Wally Wood's inks."
+This window was closed for the first time in All Star Comics #64, pencilled by Wood.
 According to Conway, it was dictated by publisher Jenette Kahn, because "she felt it was sexist".
 During her time with Justice League Europe/America, she wears a capeless yellow and white spandex unitard, and later a blue and white spandex unitard with a short mini-cape, headband, and a diamond shaped opening on her chest, once again exposing her cleavage.
 She has also worn a headband, as had Supergirl prior to her death in Crisis on Infinite Earths.
 In a guest appearance in Green Lantern, Kara is seen in her large wardrobe closet with every costume design she has ever worn in DC continuity, deciding which costume to wear for that mission.
 Her original costume returned when Johns and David Goyer had her rejoin the JSA.

 In Justice League: Generation Lost #16, she sports a variation of her traditional costume that includes pants.